talkingwallace/NetDiskDemo/README.md

 Chrome,input "the outer ip"+"port",press enter,then you will find yourself
 having your own netdisk website.

+Warining:To let it run successfully,make sure to change variety 'localhost',which is in file 'main.js' under folder /public/js ,to your server's url.Also change server's url in file 'login.html',which is under folder 'view', to make sure that login and register functions work correctly.

-Warning:If you don't get your domain name a ICP licensing,you are likely to be asked to shut down the server.
+Warning2:If you don't get your domain name a ICP licensing,you are likely to be asked to shut down the server.
 Because http://www.cac.gov.cn/ is watching you.

 ## Structure

 ### Fore-end
   ReactJS is applied to bind file functions,file icon and file id together.Make them a whole component.
  Users' request will be sent to server,after getting the response,file component written by Reactjs will